Uncertain Machine Ethical Decisions Using Hypothetical Retrospection: Discussion

 Our goal here is to extend the typical approach to machine ethics, which is the assessment of a single action from the perspective of a single ethical theory, often without any account of probability or uncertainty.
 We have formalised Hansson's hypothetical retrospection procedure, systematising moral assessments as comparisons between consequences.
 This forms richer judgements beyond the evaluation of utilities.
 Furthermore, our moral assessments are comparisons between retrospective justifications of hypothetical consequences.
 One might ask how this differs from directly analysing the properties of consequences?
 For machines, it gives a procedure for selecting actions and providing justifications.
 For humans, it offers a resonance that allows us to make clearer judgements~\cite{hansson2013ethics}.
 It also allows us, in the future, to build on existing work for evaluating actions from the perspective of individual ethical theories and combining those judgements into arguments.
 Essentially our proposal extends, rather than replaces, existing mechanisms for evaluating actions against a single ethical theory.

 The retrospective procedure formalised by the critical questions resembles real life discussion: a claim against an argument and a chance to refute.
 Say someone takes action $a_2$ in preference to $a_1$ and a principle is broken.
-Following retrospective argumentation through the critical questions a dialogue similar to the following takes place:
+Retrospective argumentation through the critical questions produces a dialogue similar to the following:

 Real life discussion may not be so civil, but if facts were agreed upon, this is the logical dialogue.
 Resonance with real life has utility for agent transparency and explainability, important for ethical AI~\cite{balasubramaniam2022transparency} and stakeholder buy-in.